-Once the provider acknowledged receipt of the AFs, the DCS either collected information over the telephone through electronic Event Forms specific to each provider type or made arrangements to receive medical records and patient account information, either by hardcopy or electronically.
+Once the provider acknowledged receipt of the AFs, the DCS either collected information over the telephone through electronic Event Forms specific to each provider type or planned to receive medical records and patient account information.

-Prior to the pandemic when the abstractors worked on-site, hardcopy records were receipted, labeled, and assigned to abstractors.
-When the data collection staff transitioned to a remote work environment, the abstraction work was performed using electronic PDF files of the records.
-Two new tools were developed to accommodate the abstraction of the electronic PDF records: one allowed abstractors to highlight the PDF files and another was an electronic Abstraction Notes Form (eANF) used for entering abstraction notes.
-Records that arrived via hardcopy were scanned and converted to PDF format to allow for remote abstraction.
+Since the 2020 cycle, all MPC abstraction work has been performed using electronic PDF files of the records.
+Tools that accommodate the abstraction of the electronic PDF records include allowing abstractors to highlight the PDF files and an eANF used for entering abstraction notes.
+Records that arrived via hardcopy were scanned and converted to PDF format to allow for abstraction.
 Abstractors were able to access the PDF records and highlight and save the abstracted version for future review.
-Once all data elements were successfully highlighted, the abstractor could proceed with keying the data elements into the newly developed eANF.
-The data abstracted into the ANF were automatically loaded into the Blaise Event Forms for manual review and verification by the abstractor.
+Once all data elements were successfully highlighted, the abstractor could proceed with keying the data elements into the eANF.
+The data abstracted into the eANF were automatically loaded into the Blaise Event Forms for manual review and verification by the abstractor.
+These same processes and procedures were used for the 2023 cycle.

-Table 3-1 displays the proportion of participating Hospital, OBD, and SBD contact groups2 that elected to participate by sending in medical records and patient account information for abstraction.
-Reflecting the preference for collecting Hospital records for abstraction, in the 2019 Cycle most Hospital contact groups, 91.1%, provided medical records for abstraction and 83.6% provided patient account records.
+Table 3.1 displays the proportion of participating Hospital, OBD, and SBD contact groups2 that elected to participate by sending in medical records and patient account information for abstraction.
+Reflecting the preference for collecting Hospital records for abstraction, in the 2023 cycle most Hospital contact groups, 91.1%, provided medical records for abstraction and 89.8% provided patient account records.
 In both OBD and SBD contact groups, protocols concerning collecting data by telephone were more flexible than in Hospitals.
-Close to half (46.1%) of OBD contact groups provided records and 28.2% of SBD contact groups provided records.
+Close to half (49.0%) of OBD contact groups provided records and 23.6% of SBD contact groups provided records.

-The distribution for the 2019 Cycle reflects emphasis on Hospital records abstraction, and on telephone data collection for OBDs.
+The distribution for the 2023 cycle reflects emphasis on Hospital records abstraction, and on telephone data collection for OBDs.
 Because Hospital records tend to be lengthy and because of the number of patients involved in the record requests, Hospitals generally prefer to participate in the MPC by sending records rather than providing data over the telephone.
 This is also beneficial from a data quality perspective because the Hospital protocol can result in a great deal of information and availability of records for review is helpful to assure comprehensive and accurate abstraction.
-In the 2019 cycle, the data collection team had to exhibit more flexibility with regard to completing eligible Hospital pairs by phone, given the constraints some POCs faced with availability of data and access to systems when working remotely.
+In the 2023 cycle, the data collection team had to exhibit more flexibility with regard to completing eligible Hospital pairs by phone, given the constraints some POCs faced with availability of data and access to systems when working remotely.